lsst-dm/dm_dev_guide/coding/python_testing.rst

 All tests should be written such that they are runnable using `pytest`_, a policy adopted in :jira:`RFC-69`.
 `pytest`_ provides a much richer execution and reporting environment for tests and can be used to run multiple tests files together.
-`pytest`_ test discovery is much more flexible than that provided by :mod:`unittest` but LSST test files should not take advantage of that flexibility as it can lead to inconsistency in test reports that depend on the specific test runner.
+`pytest`_ test discovery is much more flexible than that provided by :mod:`unittest`, but LSST test files should not take advantage of that flexibility as it can lead to inconsistency in test reports that depend on the specific test runner.
 In particular, care must be taken not to have free functions that use a ``test`` prefix or non-\ :class:`~unittest.TestCase` test classes that are named with a ``Test`` prefix in the test files.

 .. note::